 Visitor dies at Yosemite National Park during shutdown

 YOSEMITE NATIONAL PARK, Calif.
 (AP) — A man died after falling into a river at Yosemite National Park on Christmas Day, the National Park Service said Friday.

-Munoz said rangers responding to a 911 call arrived on scene in less than an hour and pulled the man, who has not been identified, from the water and provided medical aid, but the man died from a head injury.
+Munoz said rangers responding to a 911 call arrived on scene in less than an hour and pulled the man, who has not been identified, from the water.

-He said the park didn’t issue a press release about the fatality because of the shutdown, which began two weeks ago and forced furloughs of hundreds of thousands of federal government employees.
+Munoz said the park didn’t issue a press release about the death because of the shutdown, which began two weeks ago and forced furloughs of hundreds of thousands of federal government employees.